sandali95/RemoteProcedureCall-RPCgen/README.md

 # RPC-using-RPCgen
+This RPC program supports multipication of two integers

 mult.x: this is the RPC protocol definition file.
 Although it looks like
         'C', it is not!
 This file is run through the C preprocessor and